 Hesperia is surrounded by the Manistee National Forest, as well as several inland lakes and streams, where residents and visitors can enjoy hunting, hiking, and recreational activities almost year round.
 Winter sports abound as well with snowmobiling, cross-country skiing, and ice fishing.

-In 1866, the town was founded by settlers John Cook and Daniel Weaver, who built a sawmill and a general store.
+In 1866, the town was founded by settler Daniel Weaver and lumber investor John P. Cook, who built a sawmill and a general store.
 The village was platted that year by Thaddeus Waters, Weaver's son-in-law.
 The town was originally to be named "New Ocea", being located on the edge of the two counties.
-But Cook's daughter Mary suggested the name Hesperia, meaning "beautiful gardens".
+But Cook's daughter Mary suggested the name Hesperia, which the origin has many theories.
 The town was officially incorporated as a village in 1883.

-The Hesperia Area Chamber of Commerce sponsors an annual event, the "Hesperia Family FunFest" on the 4th of July, with live bands & street dancing, a parade, children's activities, tractor & horse pulls, canoe race, beer tent, fireworks, and more.
+The Hesperia Area Chamber of Commerce sponsors local events, including the annual "Hesperia Family FunFest" on the 4th of July, with live bands & street dancing, a parade, children's activities, tractor & horse pulls, canoe race, beer tent, fireworks, and more.

 Web Design, Hosting, and Copyright© by: White River Web Design